 Winter care for dogs can be a challenge.
 From cold weather sniffles to signs of an underlying issue, make sure you’re aware of how the winter months can affect your dog.

 The common cold is a fact of life for humans, but you may wonder if your own sneezing and coughing puts your dog at risk.
 Thankfully, the answer is no, as the cold virus we experience is species-specific, meaning it can only be passed between humans.

-However, dogs can catch their own version of a cold, with similar symptoms: sneezing, runny or stuffy nose and watery eyes.
-This mild respiratory infection can be uncomfortable for dogs but usually isn’t severe.
-As long as they’re kept warm and hydrated, they should recover within a week.
+This mild respiratory infection can be uncomfortable for dogs, but usually isn’t severe.
+If they’re kept warm and hydrated, they should recover within a week.

 Hypothermia in dogs

 Hypothermia occurs when your dog’s body heat drops to extremely low levels, usually after being exposed to very cold temperatures or as a result of having wet fur in cold, windy weather.